 - Gold alloy crowns can affect some people and produce some side effects such as allergic reactions or swelling

 This is definitely the most popular type of crown used nowadays.
-They are entirely made of porcelain, which gives them some clear ADVANTAGES:
+They are entirely made of porcelain material.

-- Porcelain crowns provide the best and most natural look.
+- Porcelain or ceramic crowns provide the best and most natural look.
 They match your surrounding teeth in shape, size, and color.

-- The best option for front tooth restorations.
+- The best option for front teeth restorations.

 - They are biocompatible: that means no metal is used, so they are toxic-free.

 However, the main DISADVANTAGES of porcelain crowns are: